zhouwg/kantv/README.md

 Some goals of this project are:

-- Well-maintained "workbench" for device-side AI R&D activites on <b>Android</b>-based device
+- Well-maintained "workbench" for device-side AI R&D activity on <b>Android</b>-based device

   <ul>